iltommi/qdb-documentation/source/api/java.rst

 Introduction
 ------------

-The quasardb Java API uses JNI to bring the power and speed of quasardb to the Java world without compromising performances.
+The QuasarDB Java API uses JNI to bring the power and speed of QuasarDB to the Java world without compromising performances.

 It fully integrates itself into the Java environment thanks to a wrapper (also called 'high-level API').
 The wrapper itself comes with a BSD license and can be freely used in your clients.
 The wrapper uses a low-level API that is also directly useable although with severe restrictions.